eloj/radix-sorting/README.md

 the key for a given record.

-The main insight you should take away from this is that if the things we're sorting aren't themselves the keys but (pointers to) some composed type, we just need some way to _extract_ or _derive_ a key for each entry instead.
+The main insight you should take away from this is that if the things we're sorting aren't themselves the keys but some composed type, we just need some way to _extract_ or _derive_ a key for each entry instead.

 We're still restricted to integer keys.
 We rely on there being some sort of mapping from our records (or _entries_) to the integers which orders the records the way we require.